 This post is an excerpt from the book: The Knowing Universe.

 Phenotypes engage in what Darwin termed a struggle for existence and their success in this struggle provides evidence that updates their species’ genomic model.
 In part, the phenotype is an experiment whose purpose is to provide evidence for the evolutionary process, evidence that increases the species' knowledge in its struggle for existence.

 Some might consider that this inferential view of life reduces the role of phenotypes to that of disposable or mortal experimental probes, that our purpose as a phenotype is merely the testing and selection of genetic knowledge.
 This view suggests that the purpose of life is to evolve a nearly timeless and immortal repository of knowledge concerning increasingly powerful strategies for life’s existence and phenotypes exist merely to provide experimental evidence as grist for this mill of evolving knowledge.

 It may be difficult for us to accept a diminished role for phenotypes.
 After all, for centuries before the existence of genetics was even known, the phenotype was biology’s sole focus of study.
 More personally, we identify with the phenotypic aspect of our lives.
 We experience ourselves and our short mortal lives as phenotypes as we strut and fret our hour upon the stage.
-We are actors following scripts, and those scripts completely define us.
+We are actors following genetic scripts, and those scripts almost completely define us.
 A timeless and endlessly creative bard wrote those scripts, and surely the bard’s role is more admirable than is the actor’s.

 It is difficult to accept that all our strutting and fretting may be mainly in vain, that any lasting influence or meaning is unlikely.
 This bleak view offers us little consolation in our brief, perhaps even disposable, phenotypic roles.
-We might gain some solace if we shift our focus from our mortal phenotypes to the more nearly immortal aspects of ourselves, our generalized genotypes in the form of our genomes, learned neural models and cultural knowledge.
+We might gain some solace if we shift our focus from our mortal phenotypes to the more nearly immortal aspects of ourselves, our generalized genotypes in the form of our genomes, learned cognitive models and cultural knowledge.